AdWerx/charts/github-actions-runner/README.md

 Instead of installing docker inside of the GitHub Actions Runner container itself, this runs a `docker:dind` sidecar and communicates over `localhost`.
 To share a filesystem and work with the runner workspace as expected, the workspace volume is mounted to both containers in the pod.

+### Why a StatefulSet?

+Runners are stateful!
+That is, they need a short-lived registration token in order to register themselves, but after that point, they store their own credentials on disk.
+To preserve the runner credentials on disk for each pod, we use a persistent volume claim per pod, so each pod can be rescheduled or restarted and when started, can authenticate by itself (without the registration token) and continue working.

+The token provided when using "add new runner" in the UI is a temporary registration token that can be used to register an actions runner.
+Once the runner is registered (using config.sh), it stores its own credentials locally.
+The registration token is short-lived (1 hour) and cannot be renewed.
+But after registration is complete, the runner should be able to continue to stay authenticated using its own credentials.

+So where does the runner store credentials? ./.runner, ./.credentials, etc, local to the run.sh and config.sh script.
+Because they're local to the scripts, we can't mount a volume on top of the scripts, so we copy the scripts to a volume directory and allow the registration credentials to be written alongside the scripts inside the volume.
+Thus, when the runner restarts, it doesn't need to re-register, it simply reconnects with existing credentials.

 ### Alternatives

 - [lazybit/actions-runner](https://github.com/lazybit-ch/actions-runner/tree/master/actions-runner)